Delivering the promise of the digital state

 - They lack digitally aware leaders who can reimagine the citizen experience and create an inspiring vision for change.

 - Workforce initiatives are reactive, uncoordinated and disconnected from the digital transformation agenda.
-Planning rarely embraces the kind of “future-back” vision that would allow the organization to anticipate and respond to evolving needs by mapping out the risks and opportunities of possible futures, then working backward to understand the strategic and tactical implications and priorities for today.
+Planning rarely embraces the kind of “future-back” vision that would allow the organisation to anticipate and respond to evolving needs by mapping out the risks and opportunities of possible futures, then working backward to understand the strategic and tactical implications and priorities for today.

 - Digital and data skills are often the province of IT specialists, when they should be essential capabilities for every employee.